wh-alice/mig_visualstudio/vs/code-quality/using-rule-sets-to-specify-the-c---rules-to-run.md

 ---
-title: "Using Rule Sets to Specify the C++ Rules to Run | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Using Rule Sets to Specify the C++ Rules to Run" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"